mines-csci341/mines-csci341.github.io/csci341-fall21-syllabus.md

 NOTE: the following resource is **REQUIRED**. we assign readings and have quizzes on the textbook.

 - *Computer Organization and Design: RISC-V Edition* 2nd edition, Pattersen and Hennessy.
+ISBN 978-0-12-820331-6.

 - Additional resources will be provided in the Canvas course shell.